 If on a project the minimum age is 15, then any volunteer whose account with our site shows they are 15 years or older may sign up.
-If the minimum age with adult is 8, then any youth volunteers who are age 8-14 must be signed up as a part of a team, so that their parent/guardian/adult signs up for the project with them.
-Watch the video on how to create and manage teams and visit our Youth Volunteering page for more.
+If the minimum age with adult is 8, then any youth volunteers who are age 8-14 must be signed up as a part of a team, so that their parent/guardian/adult signs up for the project with them. how to create and manage teams and visit our Youth Volunteering page for more.

 What if I am unable to sign up for a project through the website?

 All volunteers who plan to attend must be registered.
 If you don't have a computer, public computers are available at local libraries.
 Contact us by email or by phone at (804) 409-5618 so we can troubleshoot any tech issues you may have.
 We would be glad to assist you with the registration process.

 What if I can't attend?
 How do I remove myself from a project I signed up for?